 Dr. Ariane Helou is a scholar whose research focuses on drama, music, and poetry in early modern Italy, England, and France; her secondary research field is culinary history.
 Dr. Helou most recently taught at UCLA in the department of French & Francophone Studies.
 Prior to that, she was a faculty member at UC Santa Cruz (where she also earned her PhD in Literature) in the departments of Theater Arts, Classical Studies, and French.

-She is also a translator; a dramaturg; and a performing artist whose background spans early music, theater, and opera, currently singing and producing with the choral ensemble Artes Vocales.
+She is also a translator; a dramaturg; and a performing artist whose background spans early music, theater, and opera, currently singing with the choral ensemble Artes Vocales, where she also serves as Associate Artistic Producer.
 Dr. Helou has been a company member of the Santa Cruz Shakespeare festival since 2012, and is a member (Dramaturg/Producer) of the Los Angeles-based theater company Collaborative Artists Bloc.